 Assistant Director, Career Services Salary

 Assistant Directors of Career Services in the United States can expect to earn an average of $48K per year.
 Career duration and the particular city each impact pay for this group, with the former having the largest influence.
 Almost all enjoy medical while a large number get dental coverage.
 Vision coverage is also available to a fair number.
 Work is enjoyable for Assistant Directors of Career Services, who typically claim high levels of job satisfaction.
 Men are in the minority of survey respondents, with female Assistant Directors of Career Services making up 76 percent.
-Figures cited in this summary are based on replies to PayScale's salary questionnaire.

 Job Description for Assistant Director, Career Services

 The assistant director of career services is responsible for a variety of tasks related to the career services provided by their organization.
 They must ensure their department provides excellent career advice and development services to their clients.
 These assistant directors provide one-on-one career advice to clients and organize career workshops; they must be able to market these offerings to their client base as well.
 Additionally, assistant directors of career services must be able to develop a relationship with relevant professionals in the public and private sectors to help build the career services offered by their organization.Read More...

 An assistant director of career services generally holds a full time position, although overtime may occasionally be needed for events and additional work.
 Typical employers of an assistant director of career services include employment assistance centers and college career centers.
 This is normally an office job, but travel may occasionally be required.
 The assistant director of career services reports directly to the director of career services and helps the director with any needs that may arise.